top of page

 It is not a medical condition but rather a common trait among autistic individuals.
 It arises from a tendency to remain in a constant state rather than transitioning to something new.

+You can think of inertia like a pendulum; once the ball starts swinging, it continues in that state until something external acts against it.
 In the same way, you may stay fixed in your current activity, such as scrolling on your phone, until someone actively engages you or prompts you to switch tasks.

 When autistic inertia strikes, keeping up with your everyday responsibilities becomes challenging, potentially impacting your performance in school, work, or relationships.

+Living in a world that often fails to accommodate autistic needs can make these challenges worse.
 Instead of being accommodated for your autistic inertia, you may instead be considered lazy or unmotivated, which can further cause shame.

 What Does Autistic Inertia Feel Like?